 - Environmental Science

-JHU AAP General Admission Requirements:
+JHU AAP General Admission Requirements

 Admissions requirements vary based on the program you are applying for.
 For more specific information regarding your program of interest, please contact us or read the relevant program page.
-However, university wide admissions criteria include the following:
+However, university-wide admissions criteria include the following:

-- Bachelor’s degree from a regionally accredited U.S. college or university (or current enrollment in final semester of undergraduate studies).
+- Bachelor’s degree from a regionally accredited U.S. college or university (or current enrollment in the final semester of undergraduate studies).
 AAP’s Post-Masters’ certificates also require the completion of a master degree or equivalent.

 - Applicants who received their bachelor’s degree in a country outside of the United States are required to provide a course-by-course credential evaluation and TOEFL or IELTS scores if English is not their first language.